jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

-work, Dan showed that some data about the businesses event venues using the app to scan QR codes is also sent to a third\-party analytics domain, but that this was not specified in the apps privacy policy.Combined, Sid and Dans work on the security \& privacy impacts of some of the early vaccine credential systems received ample media coverage, including in a podcast interview with Security Ledger, as part of a story on Vox Recode and in POLITICO, and the forged credential vulnerabilities were covered in 18\+ global publications including ZDNet, InfoRiskToday, Fuentitech, and DataBreachToday Europe.In December 2021, Drew Wade, Emily Liu, and Sid Adukia published Exploring the Security \& Privacy of Canadas Digital Proof of Vaccination Programs.
+work, Dan showed that some data about the businesses event venues using the app to scan QR codes is also sent to a third\-party analytics domain, but that this was not specified in the apps privacy policy.
+Combined, Sid and Dans work on the security \& privacy impacts of some of the early vaccine credential systems received ample media coverage, including in a podcast interview with Security Ledger, as part of a story on Vox Recode and in POLITICO, and the forged credential vulnerabilities were covered in 18\+ global publications including ZDNet, InfoRiskToday, Fuentitech, and DataBreachToday Europe.
+In December 2021, Drew Wade, Emily Liu, and Sid
+Adukia published Exploring the Security \& Privacy of Canadas Digital Proof of Vaccination Programs.
 In this work, they studied a range of Canadian provinces